 Science Tests should continue as a vital aspect of the checkout of each GOES satellite, as studying real-time data is an effective way to detect problems in the data stream, ground systems and product generation/use.
 To best test the overall system, the data should continue to flow via the operational path, even before the operation period.

 Science Test duration should be at least 5 weeks for ‘mature’ systems (and ideally should be during times with active convection over the continental U.S.).
 Much longer Science Tests will be needed for new systems such as GOES-R. It is expected on the order of a year will be needed for the many steps of engineering, science, products, validation and user readiness.
-This could be split between a 6-month period during the NASA controlled time, followed by a 6-month period after the hand-over to NOAA.
+This schedule could be split between a 6-month period during the NASA controlled time, followed by a 6-month period after the hand-over to NOAA.
 A longer period would also increase the odds of observing episodic events, such as volcanic activity.

 A Science Test could be preceded by several weeks of GOES-East and/or GOES-West schedule emulations.
-This would allow for more routine testing in operations, and then more flexibility during the Science Test itself.
+This plan would allow for more routine testing in operations, and then more flexibility during the Science Test itself.
 The Science Test should contain a mixture of the expected operational scan scenarios, along with any needed special scans.

 An additional aspect to the Science Test could involve yearly checkout of GOES data when individual spacecraft are taken out of storage and turned on for other purposes.